This article will help you migrate your DNS configuration to another provider and avoid downtime.

 dig A api.example.com +short @ns1.vercel-dns.com

 If you were moving your DNS to Cloudflare, for example, the correct command would be:

-In your registrar's dashboard (where you bought the domain), you need to change the Nameservers to your new provider.
-Do notice Nameservers change can take up to 48h to propagate.
-If you bought the domain from Vercel, you can reach out to Vercel Support for the Nameserver change.
+In your registrar's dashboard (where you bought the domain), change the Nameservers to your new provider.
+Nameserver changes can take up to 48 hours to propagate.
+If you bought the domain from Vercel, reach out to Vercel Support for the Nameserver change.